- As low as $139/Night

 - Cottage

 Reconnect with nature at this memorable escape.
-Appreciate a calming time in our 400 sq ft bungalow on our modest farm.
+Savor a calming time in our 400 sq ft bungalow on our modest farm.
 Everything you need for a comfortable stay.

 Downtown Georgetown 15 mins.